St. Francis of Assisi

 St. Francis Parish – Racial Justice: Subcommittee on Racism

-Read the book, Racial Justice and the Catholic Church By Bryan N. Massingale, as well as, the USCCB Pastoral Letter on Racism: Open Wide Our Hearts.
+Read the USCCB Pastoral Letter on Racism: Open Wide Our Hearts.

 Open Wide Our Hearts: The Enduring Call to Love, a Pastoral Letter Against Racism